Jbrich95/extQuantRegressDL/README.md

 We have $q=17$ covariates in `X` for each space-time observation of `Y`, and so `X` is a $66 \times 4225 \times 17$ array.
 The covariates include the monthly mean and maximum of the following six dynamic meteorological variables: air temperature at a 2m altitude (K), mean sea level pressure (Pa), surface level pressure (Pa), total ozone (in a column extending from the surface of the Earth to the atmosphere; kg/m$^2$), eastward and northward components of wind speed at a 10m altitude (m/s$^2$).
 We also have five static covariates that do not change with time: anisotropy (unitless), slope (unitless), angle (radians), and standard deviation (unitless) of the orography within a grid-cell, and a land-sea mask (unitless) which measures the proportion of land contained within a grid-box.
 The ordering of the covariates in the last dimension of `X` is determined by the vector `cov_names`.

-We perform a bootstrap analysis using `bootstrap.R`, with the source functions proivded in `bGEV_loss_functions.R`.
+We perform a bootstrap analysis using `bootstrap.R`, with the source functions provided in `bGEV_loss_functions.R`.
 The user must specify `boot.num`, which will determine the seed for the bootstrap sampling scheme.
 In the handbook chapter, we consider `boot.num` ranging from 1 to 200.
 For each bootstrap sample, we fit a bGEV regression model to the resampled data, and save the predictions, i.e., the parameter estimates, in `Predictions/`.
 The script `application_plots.R` then compiles these estimates into the plots provided in the handbook chapter.

 ```bash
 ├── bGEV_loss_functions.R          (Functions that comprise the bGEV loss function)